kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 * [Parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)

 All above posts provide an amazing description and explanation of the __Evidence__ pattern.
-Here I would like to add only a short overview with a small example.
+Here we would like to add only a short overview with a small example.

 If you ever find yourself writing code like this: